datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 Suppose you want the first row, and then the third element in that row.
 To select the row, you need index 0 in square brackets.
 To then select the third element, you put 2 in square brackets, like this:

 There's also an alternative way of subsetting, using single square brackets and a comma.
-This call returns the exact same value as before:
+This call returns the exact same value as before.
+The value before the comma specifies the row, the value after the column specifies the comma.

 This syntax opens much more possibilities though: you can create both row-wise and column-wise subsets.
-This call, for example, selects the first row of the 2d array:
+Suppose you want to get the first row of the 2d array.
+You want the first row, so you put 0 before the comma.
+You want all columns, so you use a colon after the comma, like this:

-The colon tells Python to include a slice going from beginning to end, remember?
-So you're telling Python to take the first row, and then all columns.
 Just the same, you can do this for columns too.
-This call selects the entire column with index 2, so the height and weight of the third family member:
+To select the height and weight of the third family member, you can use this call:

 Finally, 2D numpy arrays enable you to do element-wise calculations, the same way you did it with 1D numpy arrays.
 That's something you can experiment with in the exercises, along with creating and subsetting 2D numpy arrays!
 Exciting...